Programme/Approved Electives for 2023/24

 Description of Module Assessment

-Group project to produce a 10 minute online video, to show in class.In groups of between 4-6 people, students are required to research a topic from a list based on contemporary issues in operations and quality management and then create and produce an online video presentation.
-The video will be developed collaboratively within the groups, with a maximum length of ten minutes.
-The video will be shown in tutorial classes, with 10 minutes further discussion, questions and answers.
-The video should provide an executive briefing to the rest , who may know little or nothing about your selected topic.
+Group Video ProjectIn groups of around 5 people, students are required to research a topic based on contemporary issues in operations and quality management and then create and produce an online video presentation.
+The video will be developed collaboratively within the groups, with a maximum length of 15 minutes.